Presale of the Falling States of America

 Presale of the Falling States of America (USA Presale) is a thought-provoking participatory performance created by contemporary Mexican artist Vicente Ortiz Cortez.
 Inspired and created within the World Trade Center, this series challenges our perceptions of nationalism and capitalism, shedding light on the divisive issues plaguing the United States.

 Drawing inspiration from Sol LeWitt's wall drawing certificates, Cortez presents 50 animations, each functioning as a certificate of authenticity for installations representing individual states and the societal challenges they face.
 These animations depict soil formations mirroring the contours of states, suspended above a US flag on the floor.
 In the physical installations, the soil directly overlays the flag, accompanied by symbolic objects addressing pertinent social concerns.
 Collectors are granted the privilege to exhibit their states as videos, prints, or as the tangible installations they embody.
 Ownership validation for all certificates is securely stored on the Ethereum blockchain, transforming NFTs into repositories of US history.

-A project from the Silver Art Projects artist residency in the World Trade Center, USA Presale is inspired by the 9/11 Memorial and memories from the news of the attacks.
-The series reflects on the state of the country, and how 20 years after the September 11 attacks, the country itself is on the brink of collapse.
+Originating from the esteemed Silver Art Projects artist residency in the World Trade Center, USA Presale draws from the profound impact of the 9/11 Memorial and the collective memories of that tragic day.
+It serves as a poignant reflection on the nation's current state, resonating with the observation that two decades after the September 11 attacks, the US stands on the precipice of profound transformation.